schooldataservices/gcp_icef/README.md

 ### Summary

-This pipeline automates the process of fetching data from an SFTP server, checking the schema, and uploading the data to Google BigQuery.
+This pipeline automates the process of fetching data from an SFTP server or local folder, checking the schema, and uploading the data to Google BigQuery.
 The pipeline is fully containerized using Docker, making it easy to deploy and run across different environments while ensuring that the necessary environment variables are provided for authentication and data handling.

 ### Documentation for Data Pipeline: SFTP Operations